-Making ‘Headway’: how our graduates are making a difference
+Making 'Headway': How our graduates are helping a charity

 Passion is one of the key ingredients to getting the most out of your graduate scheme.
 Sometimes it’s important to think beyond your day to day role, and seize the opportunities that present themselves.
 That’s what Laura Goodall and Aruna Bhalla did.